 |Tap Density||Low, ~0.25 mg/cm3|

 |Defect density||Extremely low (BNNTs flex and recover when bent)|

 |Band gap||5.7 eV (direct measurement by low energy EELS)|

 |Surface area||up to 400 m2/g (by multipoint BET)|

 |Network||many isolated tubes, bundles up to 5 tubes (by TEM)|

-|Number of Walls||1 to 5 walls typical, 2 or 3 walls most common|
+|Number of walls||1 to 5 walls are typical, 2 or 3 walls are most common (by TEM)|

 Read the full "Boron Nitride Nanotube: Synthesis and Applications" paper.